clonq/jmd/README.md

 TODO

 ### OPTIONS
-You can pass a secondary `options` parameter to `getMetadata`.
-There two options available at this time: `greedy` and `path`.
+You can pass a second `options` parameter to `getMetadata`.
+There are two options available at this time: `greedy` and `path`.

 ##### GREEDY
 If you set the greedy flag to true and the datasource is an array, jmd builds an extended schema that includes all available keys from all the elements in the array instead of picking only the common ones.
-Here's an example: let's say you want to extract the metadata from the following array:
+Let's say you want to extract the metadata from the following array:

 ```
 var friends=[